souravramos/Online-Chess-Games/README.md

 <br>

-This repository contains SQL Data Exploraton of the dataset "Online Chess Games" from Maven Analytics.
+This repository contains SQL Data Exploraton of the dataset "Online Chess Games" from **Maven Analytics**.
 The excel file contains data for 20,000+ chess games played on Lichess including moves, victor, rating, opening details and more.
 The SQL file carries code for the following queries :

 1) What percentage of games were won by white?
 How many ended in a draw?
 2) Which opening move was most frequently used in games in which black won?
 What about when white won?